All Episodes

 Remember, we were having the big DACA debate after he met with Nancy Pelosi and Chuck Schumer, and the president decided to play hardball with Democrats on the immigration issue, which was what my hope was at the time.

-And that's what negotiation's about.
+And that's what negotiation is about.

-Because that's the bottom line choice for the Democrats.
+Because that's the bottom-line choice for the Democrats.

-They care a lot about the dreamers, they'll be willing to fund the wall.
+They care a lot about the DREAMers.

 Anyway, Trump wants the border wall that he campaigned for to be built.